 • Some of the headstones in Charter Street are quite small, as not all people had the income or interest in having a large stone made.
 However, some of the stones are Footstones, stones that mark the feet of the deceased in addition to the Headstone on the other end.
 Footstones can typically be identified by having only the names or initials of the individual, rather than any biographical information.

 • The oldest stones go back to the 1670s, with Doraty Cromwell’s being the oldest death date (1673), although the inscription had to be redone in the early 20th century due to extensive damage to the stone.
-The next oldest stone would be Sarah Higginson (1675), wife of Rev. John Higginson.
+The next oldest stones would be Caleb More (1674) and Sarah Higginson (1675), wife of Rev. John Higginson.
 The most recent stone was put up in 2008 for William Cash, although the most recent stone at the time of interment is Elizabeth Peele in 1882.

 • The vast majority of stones are made from slate, although some are made from other materials including marble and sandstone.